lgatto/lgatto.github.io/_posts/2017-09-24-EPFL-open-science.md

 [![No researcher is too junior to fix science](/images/2017-09-21-fix-science.png)](https://www.nature.com/news/no-researcher-is-too-junior-to-fix-science-1.21928)

-Promoting open science, especially when done in an constructive way, might also give you and on-line presence that can be helpful in raising you profile as a researcher.
+Promoting open science, especially when done in an constructive way, might also give you an online presence that can be helpful in raising you profile as a researcher.

 Open science practice is also a valuable and transferable skill.
 Good